Meet our Administrators.

 Science and Sustainability

-Carrie Vaughn will be working with children and faculty across the School on science of all kinds, as well as bringing life to the Bio Lab as a materials area and developing the Terrace as an outdoor science classroom complete with plants and other living things.
-She will also be working with our food program to help children think about the food they eat, where it comes from and where it is going.
+Carrie Vaughn works with young people and faculty across the School on science of all kinds, and maintains the Bio Lab as a materials area and the Terrace as an outdoor science classroom complete with plants and other living things.
+She will also be works with our food program to help children think about the food they eat, where it comes from and where it is going.
 Carrie has worked in schools and at the Botanical Gardens, NYC Audubon, NYU Hudson River Education and Stewardship Program, and the Food Trust.
 She is also adjunct faculty at NYU and Pace.